juliatrend/juliatrend.github.io/README.md

 ## 1. Introduction

+Julia is a high-level general-purpose dynamic programming language that was originally designed to address the needs of high-performance numerical analysis and computational science, without the typical need of separate compilation to be fast,also usable for client and server web use, low-level systems programming or as a specification language.

+Work on Julia was started in 2009, by Jeff Bezanson, Stefan Karpinski, Viral B. Shah, and Alan Edelman who set out to create a free language that was both high-level and fast.
+On 14 February 2012 the team launched a website with a blog post explaining the language's mission.
+Julia 1.0, the first longterm stable version, was released on 8 August 2018.

-I collect some historical data of the Julia language ranking after it first enters Top-50 in Sep, 2016.
-Hope It could be helpful to understand the popularity of Julia.
+Since 2012, the user number and package number keep on increasing.
+In order to gave an overview of the popularity the trend, we collect the historical data of the language ranking after it first enters Top-50 in Sep, 2016.
+Hope It could be helpful the users to understand the popularity of Julia.
 (Data complement and correction are welcome )

 ## 2. Language popularity trend